Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

  ### Monday 30-12-2024
  - [x] Updated the code for listBuckests to return the bucketCount with searchCount in the response.
  - [x] Updated the code for listBuckestObjects to return the ObjectCount with searchCount in the response.
+ - [x] worked on the search function for the buckets(displaying the objects in the right hierarchy).